 Battery size is measured in kilowatt-hours, or kWh.
-Lower priced electric cars have ~24 kWh batteries and the high-end Tesla Motors cars have 100 kWh.
+Lower priced electric cars have ~24 kWh batteries; high-end Tesla cars have up to 100 kWh; buses and trucks much more still.
 This affects range and cost.

-The life of a battery is reduced when at extreme high or low levels of charge37.
+The life of a battery is reduced when at extreme high or low levels of charge38.
 To avoid cars reaching either end, not all of the battery capacity is made available.

-You can lengthen the life of your battery by fully charging it only on occasion (hence the "80% charge" option on most cars) and by avoiding the car being left too long at a high or low level of charge (e.g. finishing your charge at 7am is ideal, but if it gets totally flat, recharge a bit straight away.
+You can lengthen the life of your battery by fully charging it only on occasion (hence the "80% charge" option on most cars) and by avoiding the car being left too long at a high or low level of charge (e.g. finishing your charge at 7am is ideal, but if it gets totally flat, recharge a bit straight away).
 The battery will last longer if it is generally around a third to half charged.
-Hot temperatures (particularly over 30°C) reduce battery life.
-Excessive (more than daily, for years) fast-charging will slightly reduce battery life38.
+Hot temperatures (particularly over 30°C) reduce battery life; some cars actively cool the battery to combat this.
+Excessive (more than daily, for years) fast-charging will reduce battery life slightly39.

-Nissan state expected battery capacity to reduce to 80% after 5 years and 70% at 10 years, assuming 20,000km of annual driving in a Los Angeles climate (10-30°C, average ~20°C)39.
+Nissan state expected battery capacity to reduce to 80% after 5 years and 70% at 10 years, assuming 20,000km of annual driving in a Los Angeles climate (10-30°C, average ~20°C)40.
 Car manufacturers use different battery chemistries which may offer different lifespans.
-You can assess battery capacity on the dashboard or smartphone app when you test drive a car40.
+You can assess battery capacity on the dashboard or smartphone app when you test drive a car41.
 While minor loss of capacity is typical in a used vehicle (e.g. 10%), you might be saving half or a third of the cost of a new car, and the range will be still be higher than a typical daily drive.
 Car batteries have warranties, but conditions vary.
 Only some dealers provide warranties with used imports, although the Consumer Guarantees Act standard of "fit for purpose" applies to all sales to private individuals.